KevinDoughty/view-model-redux/README.md

 presenting how the app appeared either before or after a change was made.

-A flaw is requiring a specific code structure for the reducers while also requiring redundancy in the actions to have the flags `undoable`, `preserve`, or `coalesce`.
+A flaw is requiring a specific code structure for the reducers with redundancy in the actions having the flags `undoable`, `preserve`, or `coalesce`.

 Pressing the shift key allows for selecting and editing multiple rows in the list view, but this breaks undo coalescing which is a bug.

-Deleting nodes is not supported despite the button.
-Also missing is preservation of text field focus rings and scroll position.
+Missing is preservation of text field focus rings and scroll position.

 Resizing the grid view to be narrower than a grid node is another bug of mine, an issue with React-Virtualized that needs to be addressed.